MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 		(You can enable **Input address manually**, and enter the address manually)

 5. Acknowledge the emergency calling disclaimer.
-An information page opens, either **Print** or **Close** the page and continue to the next task.
+An information page opens, either **Print** or **Cancel** the page and continue to the next task.

 6. Select **Save**.